CREDIT (CREDIT) Price Hits $0.0001 on Top Exchanges

-CREDIT (CURRENCY:CREDIT) traded up 6.9% against the US dollar during the one day period ending at 20:00 PM Eastern on December 18th.
-CREDIT has a total market cap of $12,229.07 and approximately $21,497.00 worth of CREDIT was traded on exchanges in the last day.
-Over the last seven days, CREDIT has traded 11.3% lower against the US dollar.
-One CREDIT coin can currently be purchased for $0.0001 or 0.00000000 BTC on popular cryptocurrency exchanges.
+CREDIT (CURRENCY:CREDIT) traded down 7.9% against the US dollar during the one day period ending at 17:00 PM Eastern on December 19th.
+One CREDIT coin can now be bought for approximately $0.0001 or 0.00000000 BTC on major cryptocurrency exchanges.
+During the last week, CREDIT has traded down 20.6% against the US dollar.
+CREDIT has a market cap of $11,330.19 and $7,100.00 worth of CREDIT was traded on exchanges in the last day.

 - TerraCredit (CREDIT) traded down 14.6% against the dollar and now trades at $0.0038 or 0.00000008 BTC.